Whole30

-The Whole30 is a 30-day elimination fad diet that emphasizes whole foods and the elimination of sugar, alcohol, grains, and dairy.
+The Whole30 is a 30-day elimination fad diet that emphasizes whole foods and the elimination of sugar, alcohol, grain, and dairy.
 The traditional Whole30 also eliminates legumes and soy, while a plant-based version of the Whole30 allows consumption of those food groups.
 The traditional Whole30 is similar to but more restrictive than the paleo diet, as adherents may not eat natural sweeteners like honey or maple syrup.
 There is no scientific evidence to support health claims made by Whole30 and limited independent research has been conducted on the diet.

 Description

 Foods allowed during the traditional Whole30 program include meat, nuts, seeds, seafood, eggs, vegetables, and fruits.
 During the Whole30, participants are advised not to count calories or to weigh themselves.
 After the program is complete, participants are counseled to strategically reintroduce foods outside the endorsed Whole30 list, document the health consequences and culinary value of these additions, and determine whether the addition is desired.
 The program's founders believe that sugar, grains, dairy, alcohol, and legumes may affect weight, energy, and stress levels.
 Losing weight is not a focus of Whole30; calorie-counting and weigh-ins are not allowed.